Skip to main content

 Written by Bianca Wetter

-Sana uses advanced AI technology to translate your content faster and more accurately than ever.
+Sana uses LLMs and translation engines to translate your content faster and more accurately than ever.

 In the editor view